AndrusGerman/AudioLinuxManager/README.md

 # Flutter Audio Linux Manager

-Play desktop audio in your phone
+Play the audio from your linux computer on your phone.

-Use your phone mic
+Turn your phone into a microphone for your computer